josephmargaryan/ATDL2/README.md

 - Learning a mixture of Gaussians as a weight prior during training
 - Encouraging weights to cluster around mixture component means
 - Quantizing weights to these learned cluster centers
-- Exploiting sparsity through a "pruning spike" component at zero
+- Exploiting sparsity through a "zero spike" component that encourages weights to be zero

 ## Repository Structure